JDRF/design-system/README.md

 gulp serve
 ````

 If you are developing the master branch, it's recommended that you run the below command instead.
-This will add a dependency on the master branch dist files and allow local development.
+This will add a dependency on the master branch dist files and allow local development on Design System
 ````
-gulp serve-local
+gulp --env=dev serve
 ````